Zyesami (Aviptadil) COVID-19 Therapeutic Description

 Zyesami (Aviptadil) COVID-19 Therapeutic Indication

 Separately, the National Institutes of Health conducts a confirmatory trial that randomizes patients with COVID-19 respiratory failure to ZYESAMI vs. Veklury® (remdesivir) and placebo in a factorial design trial (NCT04843761).
-A second nationwide trial to determine if similar benefits may be achieved in critically ill patients with inhaled ZYESAMI™ is being conducted on the I-SPY platform, maintained by the Quantum Leap Healthcare Collaborative.
+In addition, a second nationwide trial to determine if similar benefits may be achieved in critically ill patients with inhaled ZYESAMI™ is being conducted on the I-SPY platform, maintained by the Quantum Leap Healthcare Collaborative.

 Zyesami (Aviptadil) COVID-19 Therapeutic News